Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

 where $p_{+}$ and $p_{-}$ are the momenta of the created leptons, the longitudinal components of $q_{1}$ are given by $q_{10} = \frac{1}{2}[(\epsilon_{+} + \epsilon_{-}) + \beta(p_{+z}+p_{-z})]$, $q_{1z} = q_{10}/ \beta$, $\epsilon_{+}$ and $\epsilon_{-}$ are the energies of the produced leptons, and $m$ is the mass of the lepton.
 In order to compute results at all impact parameters, where in general no simple analytical form is available, the multi-dimensional integration is performed with the VEGAS Monte Carlo integration routine~\cite{peterlepageNewAlgorithmAdaptive1978} in order to compare the predictions directly with the data.

 Like the gEPA result, the lowest order QED calculation predicts strong impact parameter dependence of the dilepton kinematics.
-The existing measurements from STAR~\cite{starcollaborationLowEnsuremathPair2018b,starcollaborationProbingExtremeElectromagnetic2019b}, ATLAS~\cite{atlascollaborationExclusiveDimuonProduction2020,atlascollaborationObservationCentralityDependentAcoplanarity2018a}, CMS~\cite{cmscollaborationObservationForwardNeutron2020a} and ALICE~\cite{lehnerDielectronProductionLow2019a} all show good agreement, considering experimental uncertainties, with the predictions from the lowest order QED calculations.
+The existing measurements from STAR~\cite{starcollaborationLowEnsuremathPair2018b,starcollaborationMeasurementMomentumAngular2021}, ATLAS~\cite{atlascollaborationExclusiveDimuonProduction2020,atlascollaborationObservationCentralityDependentAcoplanarity2018a}, CMS~\cite{cmscollaborationObservationForwardNeutron2020a} and ALICE~\cite{lehnerDielectronProductionLow2019a} all show good agreement, considering experimental uncertainties, with the predictions from the lowest order QED calculations.
 Figure~\ref{fig:exp_impact}b and Fig.~\ref{fig:exp_hadronic}a show comparisons between the $P_\perp$ distribution from lowest order QED calculations and the corresponding measured distributions from data.
 In both cases the QED calculations show good agreement with the data over several different impact parameter ranges considering the experimental uncertainties.
-In addition to the results from Ref.~\cite{zhaInitialTransversemomentumBroadening2020b,brandenburgAcoplanarityQEDPairs2020b}, the authors of Ref.~\cite{liImpactParameterDependence2020} have also carried out full lowest-order QED calculations in order to explore the dilepton kinematics in an impact parameter dependent fashion and find consistent results.
+In addition to the results from Ref.~\cite{zhaInitialTransversemomentumBroadening2020b,brandenburgAcoplanarityQEDPairs2020b}, the authors of Ref.~\cite{liImpactParameterDependence2020} have also carried out full lowest-order QED calculations in order to explore the dilepton transverse momentum and angular distributions in an impact parameter dependent fashion and the two approaches show results that are consistent with one another.
 The full implications for mapping of the EM fields based on the results of the QED calculations will be discussed in Sec.~\ref{sec:mapping}.